nima-mehr/InterestCalculator/README.md

 # InterestCalculator
-there are issues must be solved asap.
+there are issues must be solved as soon as possible.